PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 You can get an adjustable parametric OpenSCAD file in the pins of the 3d-printing channel on the discord, or you can get magnet holder STLs designed for use with JLCPCB in the PhobGCC 2 hardware releases.

 When using 3D-printed magnet holders, we strongly urge you to superglue (cyanoacrylate) the holders to the stickbox pegs.
-It's easiest to do this early in the process so that the superglue cures sufficiently before
+It's easiest to do this early in the process so that the superglue cures sufficiently before you need to install the stickboxes.

 First, clean the grease off the stickbox pegs with isopropyl alcohol and wipe off the alcohol.
 Do not allow it to evaporate on its own, or it will simply redeposit the grease back down.